 At The Villages, the health, safety and comfort of our community members are always top priorities.
-Never has that been more true than right now as we all deal with the coronavirus (COVID-19) having arrived on the Central Coast.
+Never has that been more true than right now as we all deal with the coronavirus (COVID-19).

 Our staff and leadership team are doing everything in our power to protect the health and wellbeing of our residents and keep our entire Villages community informed, and are updating our response plan daily according to unfolding CDC, Federal, State and County guidelines.

-- NO VISITORS – We are asking that no visitors (including family & friends) or vendors enter The Villages properties.
+- VISITORS – The Villages has reestablished a NO VISITOR course of action and we are asking for the cooperation of residents and family members.
+We are asking that no visitors (includes family & friends) or vendors enter The Villages property, unless essential.
 Absolutely necessary visitors will need to check in at the reception desk in the lobby to complete a health screening before entering the property.

-- ESSENTIAL-ONLY TRANSPORTATION – We are asking that all residents avoid public settings and stay on community grounds.
+- ESSENTIAL-ONLY TRANSPORTATION – We are asking that all residents avoid public settings and stay home.
 Transportation service will be available for essential needs only (doctor appointments, etc.).
 Our Villages team members will “run errands” for residents to pick up essentially needed items (pharmacy medications, etc.).

 - CLOSURE OF DINING ROOMS – Our dining services teams are providing in-room meals delivered directly to residents' apartments.
 Room delivery fees are waived.

 - REDUCED STAFF CONTACT – While we will always work to ensure the comfort and safety of our residents, we are asking them to self-limit housing & maintenance requests to absolutely critical needs in order to reduce contact with staff.